 The United States relies on natural gas for nearly one-fourth of its energy.
 Natural gas is clean, convenient and efficient, which makes it the country’s most popular home heating fuel.
 Each day underground pipelines carry natural gas safely and efficiently to millions of homes and businesses across the United States.
 Natural gas is used to heat homes and businesses, to heat water, to cook meals, to fuel vehicles and electric power generation and for many industrial processes.
 In our community, underground pipelines provide natural gas service to homes, businesses, schools and industries.
 The City of Hesston operates a safe and efficient pipeline distribution network of stations, mains, services and meters.
-Natural gas is purchased by the City of Hesston from major transportation pipeline companies at one of the three (3) gate stations where the pressure is regulated then distributed through city mains and service lines to your gas meter and into your home or business where it is regulated again.
+Natural gas is purchased by the City of Hesston from major transportation pipeline companies at one of the three (3) gate stations where the pressure is regulated then distributed through 30 miles of city mains and service lines to your gas meter and into your home or business where it is regulated again.

 Your knowledge and understanding of underground pipeline facilities, damage prevention, and emergency notification is an important element in ensuring pipeline integrity and enhancing system performance.
 Our goal is to deliver clean and reliable natural gas throughout the community.

 - In its original state, natural gas is colorless and odorless.
 We add a chemical to give it a distinctive odor (similar to rotten eggs or sulfur) so that you can smell a leak immediately.

 - Natural gas has a narrow range of flammability.
 This means that it takes a precise combination of air and natural gas before it can burn.
 Since natural gas is lighter than air, it usually will rise and disperse into the air if allowed to vent freely.

 - Natural gas is generally non-toxic.
 However, it can displace oxygen and cause suffocation.